penkovsky/10-days-of-grad/day7/README.md

 Next, launch Hasktorch Docker container

+    docker run -it --rm -p 8888:8888 -v $(pwd):/home/ubuntu/data htorch/hasktorch-jupyter:latest-cpu

+or if you have a GPU

     docker run --gpus all -it --rm -p 8888:8888 -v $(pwd):/home/ubuntu/data htorch/hasktorch-jupyter:latest-cu11

 Finally, open localhost:8888 and find the `MNIST.ipynb` notebook in data/.